NIGHT BLOOMING JASMINE 3.5" Grower Pot

 Night Blooming Jasmine prefers bright light, mostly indirect, but will benefit from a few hours of direct sun during the day.
 Unobstructed East or West light will do the trick.

 Water thoroughly all summer as soon as the top of the soil dries.
-Reduce frequency of water during dormant months.
+Reduce frequency of water during dormant winter months.

 Plants and pots sold separately!